sambogrub/daily_diary/README.md

  I have gone through multiple iterations of this idea, and have settled on building it using layerd architecture.

 ## To Run
- copy journal_main.py and the needed dependencies:
-  - controllers/
+ At the moment it does not run with a UI.
+It only has the business end of data access and month/day models. to interact with the current code, copy the following modules:
-  - data_access/
+ - data_access.py
-  - models/
+ - journal_controller.py
-  - ui/
+ - models.py
-  - utils/
+ - app_logger.py
  - config.py